mougiakouel/QGIS-Training-Manual/create_vector_data/actions.rst

 .. image:: ../_static/create_vector_data/041.png

 Click on the browse button (the :guilabel:`...` next to the :guilabel:`image` field) and select the path for your image.
-The images are in :kbd:`PATH` and are named the same as the features they should be associated with.
+The images are in :kbd:`exercise_data/school_property_photos/` and are named the same as the features they should be associated with.
 Once you're done, click :guilabel:`OK`.

 Associate all of the images with the correct features using this method.
 Then save your edits and exit edit mode.
 Refer back to where you learned about these